RenderKit/ospray/ospray2_porting_guide.md

 `OSPInstance` contains transformation information on an `OSPGroup` object.
 It has a one-to-one relationship with `OSPGroup`.

 This means that each `OSPInstance` contains exactly one `OSPGroup`.
-However, a single `OSPGroup` may be placed into multiple `OSPInstace` objects.
+Similar to models and groups, a single `OSPGroup` may be placed into multiple `OSPInstace` objects.
 This allows for _instancing_ of multiple objects throughout the scene, each with different transformations.

-`OSPInstance` objects can hold an affine transformation matrix that is applied to all geometries and/or volumes in its group.
+`OSPInstance` objects holds an affine transformation matrix that is applied to all objects in its group.

 #### OSPWorld

 `OSPWorld` is the final container for all `OSPInstance` and `OSPLight` objects.
 It can contain one or more instances and lights.
 The world is passed along with a renderer, camera, and framebuffer to `ospRenderFrame` to generate an image.

-### OSPDataType type checking

-Where it was previously accepted to create data of generic type `OSP_OBJECT` to represent a list of any object type, the `OSPDataType` must now match the object(s) it contains.

 ### void ospRetain(OSPObject)